Developer Quickstart

 Sky UI Core

 Sky UI Core offers a set of UI components, theme variables (detailed in the Foundations section), system modifiers, and useful hooks (found in the Core section).
-The Patterns section showcases reusable UI patterns built using Sky UI components.
+The Sections section showcases preset combinations of components built using Sky UI components.

 Installation